Saltwater Fish Report for 9-9-2017

 "I think the fish are going to keep coming every day," predicts Craviotto.
 "So I expect pretty good fishing.
 I don't see a whole lot of conditions changing."

 Larry Ellis, author, writer, columnist and photographer has had a 50-year passion for fishing in California and Oregon's saltwater and freshwater venues.
 He is a well-known writer for Oregon, Washington and California Fishing and Hunting News, Northwest Sportsman, California Sportsman and Pacific Coast Sportfishing.
-He currently writes monthly for Salmon Trout Steelheader Magazine, and is the weekly fishing columnist for "On the Water" for the Curry Coastal Pilot Newspaper.
-He particularly loves living in his hometown of Brookings, Oregon - The heart of salmon country and gateway to fishing paradise.
-Posted with permission of the Curry Coastal Pilot of Brookings, Oregon.
+He currently writes monthly for Salmon Trout Steelheader Magazine, and is the author of two books, "Plug Fishing for Salmon" and "Buoy 10, the World's Largest Salmon Run."
+Both books can be bought from Amato Publications (amatobooks.com), Amazon and eBay.
+Ellis particularly loves living in his hometown of Brookings, Oregon - The heart of salmon country and gateway to fishing paradise.

 Website Hosting and Design provided by TECK.net